 “Fen, is right Mistress; you will find a way we believe in you,” captain Andry said, Tanya gave a nod of affirmation also.

 “Thank you, my loyal friends and you Fen, for lifting my spirits at a time when most needed,” she paused giving them a warm smile she grasped Bodren’s hands in her own.
 “Though I have known you a short time I have come to trust in you as much I do Anson and Tanya,” Melondthera said.
 Bodren flushed at such praise and felt even more guilty for what he had been thinking..

 They made their back out of the grove.
-Melondthera stumbled at little not fully recovered from the backlash of the portal closing.
-The captain judiciously supported her helped to mount her horse.
+Melondthera stumbled not fully recovered from the backlash of the portal closing.
+The captain judiciously supported her as she mounted her horse.

 “What now Mistress?”
 The captain asked once Melondthera was settled comfortably on her horse.

 “We need to track the jawulf down first, you have a man good at tracking I believe,” Melondthera said.

 “Yes Mistress, Abel Kol, do you want him to track ahead of us?”

 “Yes, there is one more thing,” she paused regarding the captain.
 “Drop the Mistress I’m getting a little sick and tired of that now,” she said, feeling grumpy.